 3 Secret Hints for Getting Your Medical Marijuana Cards in Florida as Quickly as Possible!

 - Accuracy/Completion – It is vital that all of the information is correct so there aren’t any delays.
 Check your information.
 Make sure it’s complete and ensure that you mail in your check quickly.

 How Do I Know Which Dispensary to Go to for Medical Marijuana in Florida?

-If you’re visiting a retail location check out what dispensaries are in your area.
+If you’re visiting a retail location check out which Florida Dispensaries are in your area.
 Sometimes you may be better off traveling a little farther to go to a dispensary that has a selection, has a comfortable atmosphere, and has employees that go above and beyond in customer service.
 Currently, there are over 200 medical marijuana dispensary locations across the state of Florida.
 Check out our city by city list of Florida dispensaries, or individual brands like Trulieve, Curaleaf, and Surterra.
 Once you've gotten your card, make sure to sign up for our marijuana deals email to get access to discounts and more!

 If you choose delivery, ask the dispensary questions so that you know exactly what you’re getting.

 - What kind of product will they deliver?

 - When will it arrive?